Student Rights and ResponsibilitiesBack To Top

 - treating all college personnel and fellow students fairly and with respect

-Students in doubt about any particular matter should consult the Associate Vice President for Student Services.Back To Top
+Students in doubt about any particular matter should consult the Vice President for Student Services.Back To Top

 Student Academic Complaints